 Previously, the North Korean cabinet in February 2022 pledged to “keep pushing forward the work to recover the unitary trade system of the state,” which is a far cry from the “newly granted rights” of enterprises the economic journals supported in the past.
 At the Eighth Party Congress in January 2021, Kim Jong Un said, “external economic activities are premised on being directed toward supplementing and reinforcing the foundation and potential of the self-supporting economy.”
 Kim’s language mirrored the above-cited 2016 Kyo’ngje Yo’ngu article on subordinating foreign trade to the construction of a “self-supporting national economy” and indicated Pyongyang’s conservative shift on trade at the highest level.

 This paper is the third in the “Understanding Kim Jong Un’s Economic Policymaking, Part 2” series, which focuses on the external elements of North Korea’s economic policy.
 The first installment of Part 2 was on Kim Jong Un’s tourism policy; the second installment dealt with his economic development zone policy.
-This series uses a modified version of the McCune-Reischauer romanization system for North Korean text.
+This series is made possible through generous support from the Korea Foundation and the Henry Luce Foundation, and uses a modified version of the McCune-Reischauer romanization system for North Korean text.
 Diacritics are replaced with apostrophes.
 Some proper nouns follow internationally recognized spellings or North Korean transliterations instead.

 Quote translated from 김명심, “현시기 독립채산제기업소들에서 무역상품생산에 필요한 자금보장에서 지켜야 할 기본요구,” Kyo’ngje Yo’ngu 3, (2015).